 - Kia Addison '20, English Literature major, Creative Writing and Editing & Publishing minors

 - Ian Blair '21, English Literature major, Creative Writing minor

 - Lauren Bridges '20, Anthropology and Creative Writing majors

 - Mekenzie Brock '22, Creative Writing and English Literature majors, Sociology minor

-- Jack Brown '21, Creative Writing and English Literature majors, History and Editing & Publishing minors
+- Jacqueline Brown '21, Creative Writing and English Literature majors, History and Editing & Publishing minors

 - Claire Delplanche '21, Biology and Creative Writing majors, English Literature minor

 - Charli Elliott '19, Creative Writing major, Chinese minor